 Upon the first call to prayer in Hagia Sophia, hundreds of thousands of Muslims moved to celebrate the reopening of the mosque.
 Several videos of Muslims gathering around Hagia Sophia were posted on social media platforms where the excitement was overwhelming.
 The conservatives, in particular, celebrated the act of the President as a part of their Ottoman Heritage came to light again.

-How the world reacted to Hagia Sophia’s reopening as a Mosque?
+How did the world react to Hagia Sophia’s reopening as a Mosque?

 The top officials of Turkey have considered the issue to be a matter of national sovereignty.
-They have argued that it is a matter of Turkish people and the Turkish courts to decide on the status of Hagia Sophia.
-They moved on to call the international community to respect the decisions derivated from the national sovereignty of Turkey.
+They have argued that it is a matter for the Turkish people and the Turkish courts to decide on the status of Hagia Sophia.
+They moved on to call on the international community to respect the decisions derivated from the national sovereignty of Turkey.

 When will it be reopened as a Mosque?